-Window of Opportunity to Go Further, with ASEAN as the Main Partner ters.
+Window of Opportunity to Go Further, with ASEAN as the Main Partner

+Over the last years, the Southeast Asia maritime security environment has seen the increase of multiple risks.
+Piracy, transnational activities and terrorism in the maritime domain have been the norm for many years.
+Nowadays, they are also facing aggressive actions and strategies from State-nation such as the current Chinese activities in some waters.
 These activities are generating tensions and are requiring new approaches for ASEAN countries such as the increase of coordination between civilian agencies and the military or a comprehensive maritime domain awareness strategy.
 The new diplomatic context in the region gives today a unique opportunity to the EU to provide its experience, its expertise and its financial tool in the maritime security domain.